BRICS ACADEMIC FORUM

 • Sameer PATIL (India), Senior Fellow and Deputy Director, Observer Research Foundation (ORF)

-• Ruzhen ZHUANG (China), Member, Working Group for China-BRICS Science and Innovation Park
+• ZHUANG Ruzhen (China), Member, Working Group for China-BRICS Science and Innovation Park

 • Nirmala GOPAL (South Africa), Professor and Senior Academic, University of KwaZulu-Natal